Arpitha93/CSC583-Finals/README.md

-# Simple Visitor sign-up System
+# Simple Visitor sign-up system

 ## Non-Functional Requirements

 #### Design and Tool selection analysis
-Our program is a MVC(Module View Controller) based application.
+This application is based on MVC(Module View Controller).
-* Framework - Nodejs Express  is used for the simplicity and ease of the program.
+* **Framework evaluation** - ExpressJS is back-end web application framework running on top of Node.js.
+Express is used for the simplicity and ease of the program.
+Many popular framework are based on express.
+Several popular Node.js frameworks are built on Express:MEAN, Hydra-express etc.
+* **Performance** - Express provides a thin layer of fundamental web application features, without obscuring Node.js features.
+* **Usability** - Use and maintainance of Express is easy with myriad of utility methods and middleware.
-* Backend - For database mongodb is used, as it is easy to integrate with express framework and also serves our minimal application.
+* **Backend** - For database mongodb is used, as it is easy to integrate with express framework and also serves our minimal application.
-* Frontend - Bootstrap is used for front-end minimalistic looks.
+* **Frontend** - Bootstrap is used for front-end minimalistic looks.
+* **Hands-on evaluation** - Followed a tutorial on YouTube step by step to build login page.
+Use of Express nodejs pretty much made easy, with all built-in functions and export qualities.
+Mongodb which has noSQL made a work lot easier, learnt schemas  it implements validation and other neat features in order to make sure schema is consistent when inserting/updating/finding documents from collections.
+* **Documentation** - I prefered using Markdown for documentation, because it is so intuitive, and also easy to learn.
+The syntax is simple and straightforward.

 ## Installation Instruction